Semantic model connectivity with the XMLA endpoint

 If the user performing impersonation is not a workspace admin, they must belong to one or more of the specified roles, otherwise a user not found or no permissions type error is returned.

-With the XMLA endpoint, roles, role membership, row-level security (RLS), and object-level security (OLS) can be defined for users in the tenant's Azure Active Directory (Azure AD).
+With the XMLA endpoint, roles, role membership, row-level security (RLS), and object-level security (OLS) can be defined for users in the tenant's Microsoft Entra ID.
 Model roles in Power BI are used only for RLS and OLS.
 Use the Power BI security model to control permissions beyond RLS and OLS.

 The following limitations apply when working with roles through the XMLA endpoint:

-- The only permission for a role that can be set for datasets is Read permission.
+- The only permission for a role that can be set for semantic models is Read permission.
 Other permissions are granted using the Power BI security model.

 - Service Principals do not work with RLS and OLS, and cannot be added as model role members.

-- Build permission for a dataset is required for read access through the XMLA endpoint, regardless of the existence of dataset roles.
+- Build permission for a semantic model is required for read access through the XMLA endpoint, regardless of the existence of semantic model roles.

 Setting data source credentials

 Metadata specified through the XMLA endpoint can create connections to data sources, but cannot set data source credentials.
-Instead, credentials can be set in the dataset settings page in the Power BI Service.
+Instead, credentials can be set in the semantic model settings page in the Power BI Service.

-Service principals are an Azure Active Directory app registration you create within your tenant to perform unattended resource and service level operations.
+Service principals are a Microsoft Entra app registration you create within your tenant to perform unattended resource and service level operations.
 They're a unique type of user identity with an app name, application ID, tenant ID, and client secret or certificate for a password.
 Power BI Premium uses the same service principal functionality as Power BI Embedded.

-Service principals can be used with the XMLA endpoint to automate dataset management tasks such as provisioning workspaces, deploying models, and dataset refresh with:
+Service principals can be used with the XMLA endpoint to automate semantic model management tasks such as provisioning workspaces, deploying models, and semantic model refresh with:

 - Azure Automation